 If you have taken your time introducing the crate properly, you shouldn’t expect too many problems, but we are working with dogs, not typewriters, and they don’t always follow the rules, so here are a few issues you might encounter and how to overcome them.

-In extreme cases a dog can become anxious just because they are not in direct contact with you, you don’t have to leave the room or house to upset a dog that is suffering with this type of anxiety!
-If this is the case, it would be easier to work on solving that problem first, you can think about introducing the crate at later date.
+In extreme cases, a dog can become anxious just because they are not in direct contact with you; you don’t have to leave the room or house to upset a dog that is suffering with this type of anxiety!
+If this is the case, it would be easier to work on solving that problem first, you can think about introducing the crate at a later date.

-The solution here is to set an alarm for two minutes and when the alarm goes off, you can quickly open the door regardless of how he is behaving.
+The solution here is to set an alarm for two minutes, and when the alarm goes off, you can quickly open the door regardless of how he is behaving.
 If you do this every time you want to let him out, he will soon start to associate getting out with the alarm, not you, and as an alarm is not easily manipulated, he will soon start to wait patiently for it to go off.
-Continue to use it for at least a couple of weeks after he has settled just to be sure, he'll soon forget he ever cried in there.
+Continue to use it for at least a couple of weeks after he has settled, just to be sure.
+He'll soon forget he ever cried in there.

-If you experience any other problems using the crate, it is always worth considering getting help from a qualified, experienced behaviourist who can give you specific advice for your dog and situation
+If you experience any other problems using the crate, it is always worth considering getting help from a qualified, experienced behaviourist who can give you specific advice for your dog and situation.

-The crate is a useful tool as long as it is used as a tool and not as a substitute to training; it should never be used to punish your dog.
-You can use the crate for up to four hours during the day, as long as you are out for most of that time (the occasional time out will be fine), and in addition to that you can use it overnight.
+The crate is a useful tool as long as it is used as a tool and not as a substitute for training; it should never be used to punish your dog.
+You can use the crate for up to four hours during the day, as long as you are out for most of that time (the occasional time out will be fine), and in addition to that, you can use it overnight.